LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 ```
 It is then again a piece of cake to find the largest share.

-{Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/simon-proctor/perl6/ch-1.p6) also used `FatRat` numbers for a better accuracy.
+[Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/simon-proctor/perl6/ch-1.p6) also used `FatRat` numbers for a better accuracy.
 His program uses a `for` loop to compute iteratively the shares and keep record of the largest share so far.

 [Kevin Colyer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/kevin-colyer/perl6/ch-1.p6) used essentially the same algorithm.
 One of his nice innovation is that his solution keeps track of the `$fattestGuest` and the `$biggestSlice` on the fly while computing the slices.
 [Athanasius](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/athanasius/perl6/ch-1.p6) also used the same iterative approach, except that he deliberately used `Real` numbers for the shares and remainders.